codimoc/secret-wallet/README.md

     secret_wallet set -h

-Please remember to enclose textual arguments with single or double quotes, when these arguments contain spaces or special characters, otherwise you might get some unexpected errors.
+To avoid possible errors, please remember to enclose the textual arguments within single or double quotes, when these arguments contain spaces or special characters.

 ## <a id="usage"></a>Usage
 As mentioned above, in the early releases the interaction with the secret wallet is limited to the command line interface.
-A typical user would add secrets, retrieve secrets and look at a list of secrets in the remote wallet.
+A typical user would add secrets, retrieve secrets and look at a list of secrets stored in the remote wallet.

-Let's consider a realistic example: the energy provider *Smart Energy Ltd* provides both gas and electricty to our customer.
+Let's consider a realistic example: the energy provider *Smart Energy Ltd* provides both gas and electricity to our customer.
 It provides a single access through their web portal, to manage both the gas and electricity accounts.
-It requires a normal access via login and password, and gives customer's support through a telephone hot-line.
+It requires a normal access with a login and password, and gives some customer's support through a telephone hot-line.
 In summary:

 | Field | Value |
 | ---- | ---- |